 Note: Some of these electrical safety matters may be the hirer's responsibility to manage.

-Further information is available from Energy Safe Victoria (ESV) or a qualified electrician.
+Further information regarding electrical safety is available from Energy Safe Victoria (ESV) or a qualified electrician.

 Risk assessment and emergency response checklist

-Ensure emergency procedures are in place for each ride, and included in the ride owner documentation and the event plan.
+Ensure emergency procedures are in place for each ride, and included in the ride operator documentation and the event plan.

 Traffic management and crowd control checklist